 Although a particular emphasis for this role is universal geographic coverage of training and skills development, aimed at developing government information skills across a region, there may also be opportunities for libraries to take on topically-based training that may go beyond an individual region.
 For example, a library might serve as a system-wide trainer on a particular topic of expertise.
 The specific arrangements by which this training is performed may vary; an L library may directly perform training, or may simply coordinate efforts in its region, but is ultimately responsible for developing and putting into action a strategy for outreach and training in their region.
-Or, if this role is taken on by a network of libraries, then different libraries might take responsibility for training on certain topics or within a certain region.
-These libraries may also coordinate with broader training and instruction initiatives, potentially working with library schools and providers of continuing education to libraries to most effectively accomplish their goal.
+Or, if this role is taken on by a network of libraries, then different libraries might take responsibility for training and instruction initiatives, potentially working with library schools and providers of continuing education to libraries to most effectively accomplish their goal.